Who is eligible to apply for incubation?

 Does my idea need to be "new or unique" to be able to apply or qualify?

-Not necessarily, but it must have potential to scale and you must be able to demonstrate why the idea will work if others haven't succeeded.
+Not necessarily, but it must have the potential to scale, and you must be able to demonstrate why the idea will work if others haven't succeeded.

 I have a startup but also a full-time job, can I apply?

-Only if you are willing to take leave and focus full time on the enterprise from May-July and if selected for a grant, willing to quit your job.
+Only if you are willing to take full-day leaves from Apr 8 to 16 and focus full-time on the enterprise from May 15, and if selected for the grant, ready to quit your job.

 Why are only ideas that use volunteers eligible for this incubator?